freedomofpress/securedrop/docs/test_the_installation.rst

      is present.

 #.
 We highly recommend that you create persistent bookmarks for the
-   Source and Document Interface addresses within Tor Browser.
+   Source and Journalist Interface addresses within Tor Browser.

 #.
 Remove the test submissions you made prior to putting SecureDrop to
    real use.
-On the main Document Interface page, select all sources and click 'Delete selected'.
+On the main Journalist Interface page, select all sources and click 'Delete selected'.

 Once you've tested the installation and verified that everything is